msapiandante/work-day-scheduler/README.md

 ## Description

 I was tasked with creating a daily planner that would have the following features:
-//-the current day at the top of the calendar
+-the current day at the top of the calendar
-//-present timeblocks for standard business hours -have color coded timeblocks for past, present, or future -when clicking on a timeblock, enter and save event details in local storage -refresh the page and have saved events persist
+-present timeblocks for standard business hours
+-have color coded timeblocks for past, present, or future -when clicking on a timeblock, enter and save event details in local storage -refresh the page and have saved events persist